rnubel/pgmgr/README.md

 the integer epoch time; the `datetime` uses versions similar to ActiveRecord, such as `20150910120933`.
 In order to use the `datetime` format, you must also use the `string` column type.

+The `migration-table` option can be used to specify an alternate table name in which to track migration status.
+It defaults to the schema un-qualified `schema_migrations`, which will typically create a table in the `public` schema unless the database's default search path has been modified.
+If you use a schema qualified name, pgmgr will attempt to create the schema first if it does not yet exist.

 ### Environment variables